amilhousecunningham/online-store/README.md

 # online-store
-For this project, I designed and create a eCommerce website.
+For this project, I designed and create a eCommerce website using HTML, CSS, Bootstrap, JavaScript.